khulnasoft/khulnasoft/doc/dev/background-information/dependencies_and_codegen.md

 ## Codegen

-The Sourcegraph repository relies on code generation triggered by `go generate`.
+The Khulnasoft repository relies on code generation triggered by `go generate`.
 Code generation is used for a variety of tasks:

 - generating code for mocking interfaces
 - generate wrappers for interfaces (e.g., `./server/internal/middleware/*` packages)